DarrenPaulWright/karma-webpack-bundle/README.md

 <br><a name="karmaConfig"></a>

 ## karmaConfig ⇒ <code>function</code>
 > Returns a config function that can be used with karma.
-Sets up karma to run in Chrome headless and Firefox headless with karma-mocha-reporter.
+Sets up karma to run in Chrome headless and Firefox headless with mocha and karma-mocha-reporter.
 >
 > If --single-run is provided:
 > - Webpack runs in production mode, otherwise it runs in dev mode.